-The Museum has a policy of appropriating for expenditure an amount of up to 5 percent of the 20-quarter moving average of the fair value of the endowment as measured at the December 31 preceding the fiscal year in which the distribution is planned.
-On a monthly basis, one twelfth of this amount is allocated among the individual endowment funds on the basis of each fund's fair value as compared to the pool as a whole.
+Prior to July 1, 2017, the Museum's spending allocation policy appropriated for expenditure an amount of up to 5 percent of the 20-quarter moving average of the fair value of the endowment as measured at the December 31 preceding the fiscal year in which the distribution is planned.
+For the year beginning July 1, 2017, the policy was changed to 4.75% of the 16-quarter moving average.
+On a monthly basis, one twelfth of the pre-determined annual amount is allocated among the individual endowment funds on the basis of each fund's fair value as compared to that of the pool as a whole.
 Donor-restricted funds with deficits in any month are excepted from this policy during that month and allocated only their share of interest and dividend income received.
 In establishing this policy, the Board considered the expected long term rate of return on its endowment.
 Accordingly, over the long term, the Museum expects its current asset allocation policy to provide sufficient endowment growth to fund its spending policy and also maintain the purchasing power of the endowment assets.
 The asset allocation and spending policies are reviewed periodically and may be adjusted as necessary to meet these objectives.